Due diligence assessments according to the Transparency Act

-There is still uncertainty around the Transparency Act, how to carry out due diligence assessments and what is the duty of businesses.
+There is still uncertainty around the Transparency Act, how to carry out a due diligence assessment according to the Transparency Act and what is the duty of businesses.
 In this article, we want to illustrate how you can easily carry out, process and process due diligence assessments of your suppliers.

-What are due diligence assessments?
+What is a due diligence assessment?

 Before starting the work with due diligence assessments, it is important to have a good understanding of the principles in the Transparency Act and in the due diligence assessments.
 We therefore recommend that you also read our article on templates in the Transparency Act to gain a basic understanding of the most important steps in the legislation.